My favorite gear

 Rollerball gel pens:

-Zebra Sarasa Vintage, specifically the blue gray
+Zebra Sarasa Vintage, specifically the blue gray color

 Fountain pen: